 7. Eat better

 There’s no such thing as forgetting your lunch when you’re working from home.
-Instead of a sandwich and a packet of crisps from the local café, I’m able to consume healthier, energy-efficient meals because I have a full fridge and kitchen to prepare real food.
+Instead of a sandwich and a packet of crisps from the local café, I’m able to consume healthier, energy-efficient meals because I have a full fridge and a kitchen in which to prepare real food.
 And instead of snacking on chocolate and biscuits, I’m snacking on fruit.
 As a result, I feel like I have sustained energy throughout the day, and my concentration has improved.

 I’m also having more fun with cooking because I’m not restricted to what I can make in half an hour when I get home.
 I recently found a recipe for pulled pork that needed to be in the oven for 2 and a half hours, so I prepped it at lunch-time, and then had it roasting away for the afternoon.
 It also meant I had more time that evening because dinner was already done.